-- constituted a violation of anti-doping rules if Code-compliant rules had been applicable to such Person. - 20.1.9 To vigorously pursue all potential anti-doping rule violations within its authority including investigation into whether Athlete Support Personnel or other Persons may have been involved in each case of doping. - 20.1.10 To plan, implement, evaluate and promote anti-doping Education in line with the requirements of the International Standard for Education. - 20.1.11 To accept bids for the Olympic Games only from countries where the government has ratified, accepted, approved or acceded to the UNESCO Convention, and (where required under Article 24.1.9) to not accept bids for Events from countries where the National Olympic Committee, the National Paralympic Committee and/or the National Anti-Doping Organization is not in compliance with the Code or the International Standards. - 20.1.12 To cooperate with relevant national organizations and agencies and other Anti-Doping Organizations and report to WADA the failure of any such organization to cooperate with it. - 20.1.13 To respect the operational independence of laboratories as provided in the International Standard for Laboratories. - 20.1.14 To adopt a policy or rule implementing Article 2.11. - 20.1.15 To render timely decisions in its Results Management process.
-108 - 20.2 Roles and Responsibilities of the International Paralympic Committee - 20.2.1 To adopt and implement anti-doping policies and rules for the Paralympic Games which conform with the Code and the International Standards. - 20.2.2 To require, as a condition of membership of the International Paralympic Committee, that International Federations and National Paralympic Committees within the Paralympic Movement are in compliance with the Code and the International Standards. - 20.2.3 To withhold some or all Paralympic funding and/or other benefits from sport organizations that are not in compliance with the Code and/or the International Standards, where required under Article 24.1. - 20.2.4 To take appropriate action to discourage non-compliance with the Code and the International Standards (a) by Signatories, in accordance with Article 24.1 and the International Standard for Code Compliance by Signatories, and (b) by any other sporting body over which it has authority, in accordance with Article 12. - 20.2.5 To authorize and facilitate the Independent Observer Program. - 20.2.6 To require all Athletes preparing for or participating in the Paralympic Games, and all Athlete Support Personnel associated with such Athletes, to agree to and be
+- which would have constituted a violation of anti-doping rules if Code-compliant rules had been applicable to such Person. - 20.1.9 To vigorously pursue all potential anti-doping rule violations within its authority including investigation into whether Athlete Support Personnel or other Persons may have been involved in each case of doping and to ensure proper enforcement of Consequences. - 20.1.10 To conduct an automatic investigation of Athlete Support Personnel within its authority in the case of any anti-doping rule violation involving a Protected Person or Minor and to conduct an automatic investigation of any Athlete Support Personnel who has provided support to more than one Athlete found to have committed an anti-doping rule violation.
+The results of such investigations shall be reported promptly to WADA. - 20.1.11 To plan, implement, monitor, evaluate and promote anti-doping Education in line with the requirements of the International Standard for Education. - 20.1.12 To accept bids for the Olympic Games only from countries where the government has ratified, accepted, approved or acceded to the UNESCO Convention, and (where required under Article 24.1.9) to not accept bids for Events from countries where the National Olympic Committee, the National Paralympic Committee and/or the National Anti-Doping Organization is not in compliance with the Code or the International Standards. - 20.1.13 To cooperate with relevant national organizations and agencies and other Anti-Doping Organizations and report to WADA the failure of any Anti-Doping Organization to cooperate with it. - 20.1.14 To respect the operational independence of laboratories as provided in the International Standard for Laboratories. - 20.1.15 To adopt a policy or rule implementing Article 2.11. - 20.1.16 To render timely decisions in its Results Management process.
+122 - 20.1.17 To adopt and implement Code of Conduct provisions allowing the imposition of disciplinary action against Athlete Support Personnel under its authority who violate their obligations under Article 21.2 where such violation would not otherwise constitute an anti-doping rule violation or violation of Article 10.14.1. - 20.1.18 To respect the autonomy and independence of National Anti-Doping Organizations as well as the requirements of National Anti-Doping Organization Operational Independence. - 20.2 Roles and Responsibilities of the International Paralympic Committee - 20.2.1 To adopt and implement anti-doping policies and rules for the Paralympic Games which conform with the Code and the International Standards.

-^{108 [}Comment to Article 20.1.15: See Article 13.3]
+^{122 [}Comment to Article 20.1.15: See Article 13.3]